The Eco Healthy Homes Project

-Our Eco Healthy Homes Project is a 5 phase strategic plan to change this.
-We are developing a replicable demonstration mini-home and builder’s resources to make deep green homes more broadly and equitably accessible by making it easier and less costly for any builder to build them.
+We are exploring the best options for replicable, regionalized building solutions and a plan to make deep green homes more broadly and equitably accessible by making it easier and less costly for any builder to build them.

 Our concern Most building products have hidden health and environmental costs related to their manufacturing, transport, installation, disposal and demolition.
 These costs burden workers, society and homeowners but are invisible, leading to a false perception of affordability.
 Furthermore, most homes waste energy and water, are susceptible to mould and premature rot, and leave households unnecessarily vulnerable to the effects of chemical-off gassing, mold, high repair bills, service outages, high winds and earthquakes.

 Our goal is to make deep green homes accessible and affordable in a way that supports community well being.
 A deep green home is healthy, energy and water-efficient.
 It uses products with low embodied energy.
 It harvests heat, light, energy and water from nature.
 It is built to protect our safety and comfort in extreme weather events and reduce emergency response costs.
 It is beautiful, durable (100+ years), convenient, and affordable to maintain and live in.

 Our inspiration is the enormous positive potential for change that can support healthy manufacturing and construction jobs.
 Transforming the tens of tonnes of materials and hundreds of thousands of dollars invested in most homes can radically reduce greenhouse gas pollution and waste from construction and demolition while growing resilient local economies and healthier households better equipped to adapt to the effects of climate change.